-The topic of digital transformation is important to me because I am confronted with it frequently and in many areas as part of my work at the Bundesbank.
+The topic of digital transformation is essential to me because I am confronted with it frequently and in many areas as part of my work at the Bundesbank.
 Not least in banking supervision, for which I have been responsible since 2018.
 Here it is important to understand what digitalization means for banks and what effects it can have on the entire financial system.
 Like every other institution, we are required to perform our tasks as efficiently and with high quality as possible.
 We should therefore use digitization ourselves to perform our tasks even better.

 As you can see, I do not consider digitization to be a distant vision, but rather I believe that we are in the middle of the development towards a digital financial sector.

 The digital transformation of the financial sector is already having an impact on our everyday lives.
 Tourists from the USA and China can already pay conveniently with their domestic mobile payment methods in Europe without a comparable European offer.
-Digitization is changing the markets and, above all, countries like the USA and China are playing a key role in shaping this development.
+Digitization is changing the markets, and, above all, countries like the USA and China are playing a key role in shaping this development.
 We in Europe are asked what role we want to play in this.

 The efficiency in the markets can increase further because information can be exchanged faster and faster.
 Think, for example, of the overseas cable that was laid between New York and London.
 This sends data back and forth in 60 milliseconds.
 Just for comparison: it takes around 100 milliseconds to turn an eyelash.
-But for high-frequency trading on the stock exchange, 100 milliseconds are an eternity and the investment in the overseas cable seems to be paying off for those involved.
+But for high-frequency trading on the stock exchange, 100 milliseconds is an eternity, and the investment in the overseas cable seems to be paying off for those involved.

-Markets can also become more international as a result of digitization: Thanks to transnational regulations, Europe in particular is an excellent example of how different markets are growing together.
+Markets can also become more international as a result of digitization: Thanks to transnational regulations, Europe, in particular, is an excellent example of how different markets are growing together.
 Today it makes no difference whether you transfer a sum of money to your neighbor or to a friend in Portugal.
 Securities can now also be transferred quickly and flexibly between all countries in the euro area.
-The Eurosystem’s financial market infrastructures such as Target2 and Target2 Securities also make an important contribution to this integration.
+The Eurosystem’s financial market infrastructures, such as Target2 and Target2 Securities, also make an important contribution to this integration.

-2 risks of digitization
+2 Risks of digitization

 But I’m not telling you anything new when I say that the risks associated with digitization have increased significantly in recent years.

 Errors in the software are in themselves serious risks, but employees can also cause errors.
-People always have an influence on IT systems and they therefore only work as reliably as the people who operate them.
+People always have an influence on IT systems, and they therefore only work as reliably as the people who operate them.
 Internal control systems should help to rule out human errors as far as possible.

 The risks of digitization will remain a challenge in 2019 and beyond.
 As long as digital offers, hardware and software are constantly developing and the complexity of processes and software increases, there will be people who exploit these weak points and technology that is prone to failure.
 IT risks will therefore remain an ongoing issue.